 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include lack of coordination, feeling light-headed, or fainting.

 You should not stop taking prescription-strength Zantac until you ask your doctor to prescribe a different medication.
 Talk with doctor as soon as possible about how best to treat your condition.

 Avoid drinking alcohol.
 It can increase the risk of damage to your stomach.

 Zantac side effects

-Stop using this medicine and get emergency medical help if you have any of these signs of an allergic reaction to Zantac: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Zantac: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop taking Zantac and call your doctor at once if you have a serious side effect such as:
+Stop using Zantac and call your doctor at once if you have:

 stomach pain, loss of appetite;

 dark urine, jaundice (yellowing of the skin or eyes);